rerrl/sat-tracker/README.md

 - Log your bitcoin buys (date, amount paid, amount of bitcoin bought)
 - See your total sats bought, average price per bitcoin, and total return of your porfolio in dollars
-- Import your BTC/USD buys from a CSV file (Coinbase/Coinbase Pro supported)
+- Import your BTC/USD buys from a CSV file (Coinbase/Coinbase Pro, River supported)
 - All data is stored locally on your machine in a hidden folder under `$HOME` called `sat-tracker`
 - obfuscate portfolio value